kelvinator07/Bw-Galaxy/README.md

 2. Create Database in PostgreSQL(PG Admin) with name `bwgalaxy`.

+3. Update `application.properties` file with your database/datasource username and password.

-3. Navigate to Frontend Directory `src/main/frontendd` using your terminal and Run `npm install` to download node packages.
+4. Navigate to Frontend Directory `src/main/frontendd` using your terminal and Run `npm install` to download node packages.

-4. Then Run `npm run deploy` command in Frontend directory.
+5. Then Run `npm run deploy` command in Frontend directory.

-5. Run Spring Backend as a Spring Boot App or using command `mvn spring-boot:run`.
+6. Run Spring Backend as a Spring Boot App or using command `mvn spring-boot:run`.

-6. Navigate to `http://localhost:9090/` to view web application.
+7. Navigate to `http://localhost:9090/` to view web application.